N8WM/raspi-play/README.md

 # raspi-play
-Build a low-profile AirPlay audio receiver for cheap (powered by Raspberry Pi)!
+Build a low-profile AirPlay audio receiver, powered by Raspberry Pi!
 This is a cheap and easy project to connect an old speaker system to your Apple devices, such as an Apple HomePod.

 ![front of device (audio and SD ports)](./IMG_8580.jpeg?raw=true)
 ![back of device (power and data ports)](./IMG_8579.jpeg?raw=true)